jackie-willianm/Transverse-Velocity-Field-Measurement-of-Solar-High-Resolution-Images/README.md

 ./checkpoints/solar-un-ar-fbar-loss-s.pth
 ```

-You can demo a trained model on a sequence of frames
+You can demo a trained model on a sequence of frames, running this program you will get: residual image, arrow map, optical flow visualization image.
+The dataset three_velocity contains a solar prominence burst phenomenon, with a total of 23 images, taken by CHASE.
 ```Shell
 python .\demo_un.py --model ./checkpoints/solar-un-ar-fbar-loss-s.pth --path ./dataset/solar_demo/three_velocity/
 ```